 The Exchange intends to display the SBC through a direct link to a PDF hosted on the issuer's website.
 The Exchange will obtain SBC links from the Exchange's URL Template, and issuers will be expected to update content to reflect accurate information for open enrollment.
 The due date for providing SBCs is specified in the plan certification timeline.
-All links to and web pages displaying issuer marketing brochures and SBCs must be tested and verified as working and accurate by both issuers and the Exchange-WAHBE prior to the end of carrier ratification.
-Non-working or incorrect URLs and/or documents accessible via URLs identified post the end of carrier ratification will incur a per URL error fee, charged to the issuer, <a href="mailto:the Cover the Cost of the Cover the Cover the Cover the Cost of the Cover the Co
+All links to and web pages displaying issuer marketing brochures and SBCs must be tested and verified as working and accurate by both issuers and the Exchange prior to the end of carrier ratification.
+Non-working or incorrect URLs and/or documents accessible via URLs identified post the end of carrier ratification will incur a per URL error fee, charged to the issuer, if data correction is necessary in the Washington Healthplanfinder system.

-The Exchange will work with issuers to improve certain inconsistencies that we have identified in the SBCs which are a particular pain point provide issuers a guide of SBC examples to ensure consistency and clarity for Exchange consumers when they compare plans between different issuers.
+The Exchange will work with issuers to improve certain inconsistencies that we have identified in the SBCs which are a particular pain point to ensure clarity for Exchange consumers when they compare plans between different issuers.
 The Exchange will review submitted SBCs for completeness and provide feedback to issuers.
 Issuers should respond to feedback by incorporating feedback or providing a response as to why feedback cannot be incorporated.
 Issuers must submit revised SBCs (Word or PDF file format) to the Exchange via email with any changes incorporated.
 Issuers may choose to wait for feedback prior to submitting Spanish language SBCs.